AlbusSec/NetLab/lab20/Lab-20.md

 ## Misson

-- Verify that the network engineer correctly configured the EtherChannel, If yes then leave, and if not then configure whole thing in the network.
+- Verify that the network engineer correctly configured the EtherChannel, If yes then You don't need to do anything, and if not then configure whole thing in the network.
 - Check that your load distrubution setting has worked correctly, after configuration.

 ## Hint